anthtan/DSA-Practice/README.md

-# DSAPractice
+# DSA Practice

-This repository is used for self-study and mostly contains materials authored by myself or invited contributors.
+This repository is used for self-study of the topic, Data Structures and Algorithms, and mostly contains materials authored by myself or invited contributors.